-Summary: The chemical substance is not likely to present an unreasonable risk of injury to health or the environment, without consideration of costs or other nonrisk factors, including an unreasonable risk to a potentially exposed or susceptible subpopulation identified as relevant by the Administrator under the conditions of use, based on the risk assessment presented below and the terms of the proposed Significant New Use Rule (SNUR) signed by EPA.2 EPA estimated
+Summary: The chemical substance is not likely to present an unreasonable risk of injury to health or the environment, without consideration of costs or other nonrisk factors, including an unreasonable risk to a potentially exposed or susceptible subpopulation identified as relevant by the Administrator under the conditions of use, based on the risk assessment presented below and

-1 Under TSCA § 3(4), the term "conditions of use" means "the circumstances, as determined by the Administrator, under which a chemical substance is intended, known, or reasonably foreseen to be manufactured, processed, distributed in commerce, used, or disposed of."
+&lt;sup>1 Under TSCA § 3(4), the term "conditions of use" means "the circumstances, as determined by the Administrator, under which a chemical substance is intended, known, or reasonably foreseen to be manufactured, processed, distributed in commerce, used, or disposed of."
 In general, EPA considers the intended conditions of use of a new chemical substance to be those identified in the section 5(a) notification.
 Known conditions of use include activities within the United States that result from manufacture that is exempt from PMN submission requirements.
 Reasonably foreseen conditions of use are future circumstances, distinct from known or intended conditions of use, under which the Administrator expects the chemical substance to be manufactured, processed, distributed, used, or disposed of.
 The identification of "reasonably foreseen" conditions of use will necessarily be a case-by-case determination and will be highly fact-specific.
 Reasonably foreseen conditions of use will not be based on hypotheticals or conjecture.
 EPA's identification of conditions of use includes the expectation of compliance with federal and state laws, such as worker protection standards or disposal restrictions, unless case-specific facts indicate otherwise.
 Accordingly, EPA will apply its professional judgment, experience, and discretion when considering such factors as evidence of current use of the new chemical substance outside the United States, evidence that the PMN substance is sufficiently likely to be used for the same purposes as existing chemical substances that are structurally analogous to the new chemical substance, and conditions of use identified in an initial PMN submission that the submitter omits in a revised PMN.
 The sources EPA uses to identify reasonably foreseen conditions of use include searches of internal confidential EPA PMN databases (containing use information on analogue chemicals), other U.S. government public sources, the National Library of Medicine's Hazardous Substances Data Bank (HSDB), the Chemical Abstract Service STN Platform, REACH Dossiers, technical encyclopedias (e.g., Kirk-Othmer and Ullmann), and Internet searches.

-2 Reasonably foreseen conditions of use subject to a proposed SNUR are not likely to present an unreasonable risk of injury to health or the environment.
-Based on EPA's experience, it is the Agency's judgment that a new use would not commence during the pendency of a proposed SNUR because web posting of a proposed SNUR serves as the cut-off date for a significant new use.
-Therefore, manufacturers and processors would not commence a that the new chemical substance could have limited persistence and a low potential for bioaccumulation, such that repeated exposures are not expected to cause food-chain effects via accumulation in exposed organisms.
-Although EPA estimated that the hydrolysis product could be very persistent, the hydrolysis product has a low potential for bioaccumulation, such that repeated exposures are not expected to cause food-chain effects via accumulation in exposed organisms.
-Based on EPA's TSCA New Chemicals Program Chemical Categories for Polycationic Polymers and Alkoxysilanes, sestimated physical/chemical properties, and test data on analogous chemical substances, EPA estimates that the chemical substance has high environmental hazard and potential for the following human health hazards: irritation to skin and eyes, kidney toxicity, and lung effects, including waterproofing.
+the terms of the proposed Significant New Use Rule (SNUR) signed by EPA.
+Although EPA estimated that the new chemical substance could be very persistent, the new chemical substance has low potential for bioaccumulation, such that repeated exposures are not expected to cause food-chain effects via accumulation in exposed organisms.
+Based on EPA's TSCA New Chemicals Program Chemical Category for Cationic Surfactants, and test data on the new chemical substance and analogous chemical substances, EPA estimates that the chemical substance has moderate environmental hazard and potential for the following human health hazards: liver toxicity, neurotoxicity, systemic, reproductive/developmental, and thyroid effects, sensitization, and corrosion to the eyes, skin, and mucous membranes.
 The PMN describes conditions of use that mitigate the human health and environmental risks.
 Therefore, EPA concludes that the new chemical is not likely to present unreasonable risk to human health or the environment under the intended conditions of use.